 Holland holidays by the sea is vacation behind the dike

 If you go on holiday by the sea in Holland, it means a holiday behind the dike.
 You can experience this on one of the islands in the Wadden Sea or in one of the coastal towns in the north of the Netherlands.
 We don't just have that on this trip to Holland Culinary of the island Texel explored closer, but then continued to Friesland and in the province of Groningen.
 Always on or along the dike.
 For us as Bavaria, this region is a fascinating destination.
 Another world.
 Much is alien to us here.
 The vastness of the landscape that never seems to end.
 The life behind the dike.
 The fact that much of the country is below sea level.
 That places that are miles away from the sea are former fishing villages.

 The land of canals and windmills

 The Wadden Sea, which has been a UNESCO World Heritage Site since 2009, stretches from Den Helder in North Holland over the German North Sea coast up to Denmark.
 It is a landscape dominated by the sea, even if the sea is not always visible.
-To be honest, I'm glad about that too.
-Who wants to see the sea when the ground on which one stands is below sea level?
+To be honest, I'm happy about it too.
+Who wants to see the sea when the ground you're standing on is below sea level?
 In some places even several meters.
-This is also a Holland vacation by the sea
+This is also a Holland holiday by the sea.